Restylane for Dark Circles FAQ Beverly Hills

 FREQUENTLY ASKED QUESTIONS ABOUT RESTYLANE TO TREAT DARK CIRCLES UNDER EYES

-For your convenience, Dr. Steinsapir has compiled a list of the most commonly asked questions about cosmetic Restylane to treat dark circles.
+For your convenience, Dr. Steinsapir of LidLift has compiled a list of the most commonly asked questions about cosmetic Restylane to treat dark circles.
 If your question is not answered below, please do not hesitate to contact our private practice facility, located in Beverly Hills, California.
 We look forward to speaking with you, and are always available to answer any questions or concerns you may have.

 How much Restylane® do I need under my eyes and how much will the service cost?

 How much Restylane® you need very much depends on your facial anatomy and cosmetic goals.
 The key to a successful treatment is a personal assessment by Dr. Steinsapir.
 At the time of your visit, Dr. Steinsapir will conduct a thorough evaluation to determine the optimal volume to ensure full correction.
 Patients with average dark circles typically need about 1 ml of Restylane® under each eye; however, you may need more or less depending upon your unique facial structure.
 When financial considerations are an issue, Dr. Steinsapir will work with you to get the most from the treatment you are able to afford.
 After your initial assessment, Dr. Steinsapir will be able to give you a precise quote for your treatment.

 Our office believes in providing a very high level of boutique care.
 All services are performed by Dr. Steinsapir, whose focus in on safely producing beautifully natural results with individualized treatment plans.

 How come Dr. Steinsapir does not use permanent filler or fat to fill in dark under eye circles?